microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Docs/Development/building.md

 ### Custom Build Options

-**MAKE_STARTUP_NSH=TRUE** will output a *startup.nsh* file to the location mapped as fs0.
+**SHUTDOWN_AFTER_RUN=TRUE** will output a *startup.nsh* file to the location mapped as fs0 with `reset -s` as the final line.
 This is used in CI in combination with the `--FlashOnly` feature to run QEMU to the UEFI shell and then execute the contents of *startup.nsh*.

 **QEMU_HEADLESS=TRUE** Since CI servers run headless QEMU must be told to run with no display otherwise an error occurs.
 Locally you don't need to set this.